sandervanvugt/van-vugt-kubernetes/sander-cka-daemonset/intro.md

 Created by [Sander van Vugt](https://learning.oreilly.com/search/?query=author%3A%22sander%20van%20vugt%22&extended_publisher_data=true&highlight=true&include_assessments=false&include_case_studies=true&include_courses=true&include_playlists=true&include_collections=true&include_notebooks=true&include_sandboxes=true&include_scenarios=true&is_academic_institution_account=false&source=user&sort=relevance&facet_json=true&json_facets=true&page=0&include_facets=true&include_practice_exams=true)

 The Kubernetes DaemonSet allows you to run a specific containerized workload on all nodes in the cluster.
 This is essential for infrastructure components, such as network agents, but may also be convenient for other types of workload.
-In this interactive scenario you will learn how to create a DaemonSet by generating a YAML file and ensure this DaemonSet can schedule a Pod on the controller node as well
+In this interactive scenario you will learn how to create a DaemonSet by generating a YAML file and ensure this DaemonSet can schedule a Pod on the controller node as well.

 You will learn the following:
 *	Using kubectl to generate a YAML file